 Ear cropping (or docking) is an entirely unnecessary surgical procedure in which a dog's ears are removed or altered.
 It has no benefits for the dog and can cause permanent damage.

 Ear cropping is illegal in England and Wales, under Section 5 of the Animal Welfare Act 2006.
 However, the practice is still legal in other parts of the world, such as the USA and Russia.
 There's a fear that more and more dogs are being sent abroad for cropping, or being purchased and imported from overseas having already had the painful procedure.

-It's currently not illegal to import a dog with cropped ears from another country.
-We're supporting a campaign to close this loophole and are calling on the Government to ban the importation of cropped dogs.
+It's not illegal to import a dog with cropped ears from another country.

 Why people believe ear cropping is good

 Those who support the practice claim ear cropping can prevent ear infections and avoid sustaining injuries from other animals or dogs.
 However, this is completely untrue.
-Cropping does not benefit the dog in any way and can actually be detrimental to their health, behaviour and welfare.
+Cropping doesn't benefit the dog in any way and can actually be detrimental to their health, behaviour and welfare.

 The procedure is usually carried out for purely aesthetic or cosmetic reasons often because the owner wants to achieve a particular 'look'.
 Some owners believe cropped ears make the dog look tougher or more intimidating, but the process can have the completely opposite effect on their temperament and can make them anxious and nervous around people and other animals.

 Ear cropping is generally done on puppies between six and 12 weeks.
 It's increasingly popular in certain breeds and types of dogs - including cane corsos and American bullies, where part or all of the entire ear flap is commonly removed.
 This can be extremely traumatic for the puppy and cause permanent damage.

 In some countries, cropped ears are considered a breed standard for some bull-breeds.
 Other breeds, such as Dobermans, have their ears cropped and splinted.